respoke/web-examples/app/modules/group-messaging/README.md

 ### Chatting with buddies

-Click on a buddy in the roster to begin a chat session.
-A new tab will open at the top of the screen, and you will see a form appear at the bottom where you can enter a message to send to that user.
-When you send a message to another user it will open a tab in their browser window (if one is not already open) for your conversation.
+Click on a buddy in the buddy list to begin a chat session.
+A new chat tab will open and an input field will appear at the bottom of the screen where you can enter a message.
+When you send a message to another user it will open a conversation tab in their browser window (if one is not already open).

 ![chatting with a buddy](buddy-chat.png)